-While the power struggle between Google and the Certificate Authorities (CAs) continues, online security remains a work in progress despite the urgent need for better machine identity protection.
+While the power struggle between Google and the Certificate Authorities (CAs) continues, online security remains a work in progress despite the urgent need for better machine identity management.

 Following the release of Google Chrome 68 next week, the browser will begin flagging all HTTP sites without a valid TLS certificate as “not secure,” aiming to warn users with an extra notification in the address bar.
 TLS certificates establish and validate the identity of a machine during an HTTPS session.